So you’ve decided to become a mentor! Well done – we need people like you.

 Take some time to remind yourself of your biggest strengths and achievements.
 You don’t want to end up giving your autobiography, so prior to your intro session, make sure you’ve reflected on your experience and noted areas you believe you can work on with your mentee.

-Remember: this intro session is all about finding alignment and chemistry so you can embark on a mentoring journey together, so it’s best to discuss expertise that is highly relevant to their goals.
+Remember: this intro session is all about finding alignment and chemistry so you can embark on a mentoring journey together, so it’s best to discuss expertise that is highly relevant to their goals / career desires.

-Make sure that you and your mentee know where and when you are meeting for your session, if it’s in person.
+This may sound obvious, but make sure that you and your mentee know where and when you are meeting for your session (if it’s in person).
 Or if it’s a video call, check in over email beforehand and test the video link in advance to avoid any technical delays!

-In a friendly manner, start the conversation by asking open and general questions about your mentee’s background, their education, interests and career to date.
-This is also a good time to chat about any mutual interests or hobbies you may have learnt about.
+Don't drive straight into the meaty stuff – ease your way into the session by asking open and general questions about your mentee’s background, their education, interests and career to date.
+This is also a good time to chat about any mutual interests or hobbies you may have learnt about!

 Questions like this work well to kick off discussion:

-Tell your mentee about yourself, including your career journey and experience, your passions and interests, and why you wanted to be a mentor.
+Tell your mentee about yourself.
+Include an overview of your career journey, key achievements, passions and interests, and why you wanted to be a mentor.